 Gilt activity was higher than normal during the quarter, due to a growing inefficiency.
 Market pricing on many corporate bonds often remained focused on credit spread, failing to reflect the increasing difference in yields between low and higher coupon gilts of similar tenors.
 At times, this meant that bonds with similar credit spreads and maturities could have very different yields.
 During a period of tight credit spreads and higher volatility, this gave us opportunities to sell corporate bonds referenced to a low coupon gilt, and buy high coupon gilts.
 In these cases, we were able to remove credit risk on our exposure for very little drop in yield.
+Examples of these trades in the quarter included sales of insurer Protective Life and Swiss bank UBS.

 Financials are a major part of credit indices.
 Earlier in the quarter we added new issues of senior bonds from Credit Agricole, Leeds Building Society and Nationwide Building Society.
-We also bought new tier 2 bonds from Legal & General at a very attractive spread level.
+We also bought AT1 bonds from Lloyds and NatWest at very attractive yields.
+As the quarter progressed, with spreads having tightened over recent months, we looked for opportunities to trim risk - for example by selling NatWest 2033 tier 2 bonds into 2034 equivalents for a modest pick-up in credit spread.

 Structured bonds remain a key exposure for the portfolio.
 With some other areas looking more expensive, we were happy to take advantage of both new issue and secondary market opportunities to add secured bonds that often offered more attractive spreads than similar unsecured bonds.
-One example during the quarter was the AAA tranche of an new issue RMBS from specialist finance provider Together.
+One example during the quarter was the AAA tranche of an new issue RMBS from specialist finance provider Together, while we also added a CMBS from Taurus, with underlying assets across industrial, retail and office sectors across the UK.
 We also bought Tesco Property Finance bonds in the secondary market - the latter available with a more attractive credit spread than that on a new unsecured issue we passed on from Sainsburys - demonstrating the value in this area.